Learner55555/Salary_calculation/README.md

     outer_cost_list = [['Pol yuvish', 500], ['Kir yuvish', 900]]**

 c) **Worker id, Name of the work done, How many times**:
-List of lists is used to worker id, done work name and how many times the work was done.
+List of lists is used to store worker id, done work name and how many times the work was done.
 This information is saved in general_list.

 1) Worker id
 2) Name of the work done by the worker